 How to Conquer the Microsoft Office Find and Replace Feature

-The Find and Replace in Office is a powerful tool.
+The Find and Replace feature in Microsoft Office is a powerful tool.
 It allows you to use wildcards and even find words that sound like each other.
-Here's a look at mastering this helpful instrument.
+Here’s a look at mastering this helpful instrument.

 A) Read through the whole thing, swapping each erroneous E for an A